 - I served as a Dual Language ELL Facilitator for two years.

-- Currently, I'm a Dual Language Instructional Coach.
+- I served as a Dual Language Instructional Coach.

 - I earned my National Board Certification (Middle Childhood Generalist) in 2008 and just recently completed my NBCT renewal.